d-exclaimation/pioneer/Documentation/v0/features/async-await.md

 # Async / Await

+!!!warning
+You're viewing documentation for a previous version of this software.
+Switch to the [latest stable version](/) !!!

 Pioneer is built for Swift 5.5 and up, which utilies heavily the new concurrency features of Swift.
 One of the most common one is `async/await` as replacement for using something like callback and `EventLoopFuture` from Swift-NIO.

 ## Async resolver